atommarvel/life-suite/README.md

 # life-suite

 ## TODO
-- setup jetpack glance
-- get basic widget showing
+- dark theme
-- render tasks in widget
+- tap item in widget to open in clickup
 - use workmanager to sync tasks every so often
 - add quick add task intake feature
 - add google keep integration